Richard Brautigan

 Richard Gary Brautigan (January 30, 1935 – c.
 September 16, 1984) was an American novelist, poet, and short story writer.
-He wrote throughout his life and published ten novels, two collections of short stories, and four books of poetry.
+He wrote throughout his life and published ten novels, two collections of short stories, and ten books of poetry.
 Brautigan's work has been published both in the United States and internationally throughout Europe, Japan, and China.
 He is best known for his novels Trout Fishing in America (1967), In Watermelon Sugar (1968), and The Abortion: An Historical Romance 1966 (1971).

 Early life

 Brautigan was born in Tacoma, Washington, the only child of Bernard Frederick "Ben" Brautigan Jr. (July 29, 1908 – May 27, 1994), a factory worker and laborer, and Lulu Mary "Mary Lou" Keho (April 7, 1911 – September 24, 2005), a waitress.
 In May 1934, eight months before Richard's birth, Bernard and Mary Lou separated.

 Brautigan said that he met his biological father only twice.
 But after Richard's death, Bernard appeared to have been unaware that Richard was his child, saying, "He's got the same last name, but why would they wait 45 to 50 years to tell me I've got a son?"

 In 1938, Brautigan and his mother began living with Arthur Martin Titland.
 The couple had a daughter, Barbara Ann, born on May 1, 1939, in Tacoma.
 Brautigan said that he had a very traumatic experience when, at age nine, his mother left him and his four-year-old sister unattended in a motel room in Great Falls, Montana, for two days.

 On January 20, 1943, Mary Lou married fry cook Robert Geoffrey Porterfield.
 The couple had a daughter named Sandra Jean, born April 1, 1945, at Salem General Hospital in Salem, Oregon.
 Mary Lou told Brautigan that Porterfield was his biological father, and Brautigan began using Richard Gary Porterfield as his name.

 Mary Lou separated from Porterfield in 1946.
 She married William David Folston Sr. on June 12, 1950.
 The couple had a son named William David Jr., born on December 19, 1950, in Eugene.
 Brautigan said that Folston was a violent alcoholic, whom Richard had seen abusing his mother.

 Brautigan was raised in poverty; he told his daughter stories of his mother sifting rat feces out of their supply of flour before making flour-and-water pancakes.
 Brautigan's family found it difficult to obtain food, and on some occasions they did not eat for days.
 The family lived on welfare and moved about the Pacific Northwest for nine years before settling in Eugene, Oregon, in August 1944.